ansible/awx/requirements/README.md

 ## How To Use

-Commands should from inside `./requirements` directory of the awx repository.
+Commands should be run from inside the `./requirements` directory of the awx repository.

 Make sure you have `patch, awk, python3, python2, python3-venv, python2-virtualenv, pip2, pip3` installed.
 The development container image should have all these.